 The grass appeared to be well maintained and adequately cared for.
 The dumpster was never seen to be filled to capacity.
 The seasonal toilet appeared to receive sufficient maintenance to accommodate actual use levels throughout the study.
-Small pieces of scattered trash could be found in varying concentrations throughout the recreation site as well as along the river, both <a href="maintained-
+Small pieces of scattered trash could be found in varying concentrations throughout the recreation site as well as along the river, both upstream and downstream of the dam, along the river corridor, and beneath the overpass.